Article By: Leanne Ridgeway

 West Chester, PA’s grunge exuding, heavy rocking, sludgy maestros, BACKWOODS PAYBACK, released their latest album on August 3rd.

-“Future Slum” arrived via CD, Vinyl, and Digital formats directly from the band.
+‘Future Slum‘ arrived via CD, Vinyl, and Digital formats directly from the band.
 They didn’t do it extravagantly.
-There wasn’t six months of torturous teasing from a label, they banged this beauty out and let it loose upon the world on their own.
+There weren’t six months of torturous teasing, they banged this beauty out and let it loose upon the world on their own.
 DIY all the way, baby.
 But if paying them the attention they deserve, you’d have noticed that they most certainly did it properly.

 This recent onslaught of heavy from Mike Cummings (guitar / vocals), Jessica Baker (bass), and Erik Larson (drums) was recorded and mixed in February, engineered by Mike Bardzik at Noisy Little Critter, and mastered by Tom Volpicicelli at The Mastering House.

-Album details (including Royal Thunder’s Mlny Parsonz appearance on a track), as well as a full Bandcamp stream, review, and upcoming tour dates are all below.
+Album details (including Royal Thunder’s Mlny Parsonz appearance), as well as a full Bandcamp stream, review, and upcoming tour dates are all below.

 “The new Backwoods Payback album ‘Future Slum’ slips the mind toward nostalgia, yet hurls you blissfully forward in its modernized heavyweight angst.
 Wrapped up in no sense of nonsense, ‘Future Slum’ is genuine smiles through trails of gasoline tears.
 Pure fire.”

-‘Future Slum‘ is indeed fire.
-From the first stream, which then stayed on repeat for five hours straight, ‘Future Slum‘ overwhelmed me.
+The album is indeed fire.
+From the first stream, which stayed on repeat for five hours straight, ‘Future Slum‘ overwhelmed me.
 The album is audibly and emotionally jarring in righteously beautiful ways.
 We talked about it on the Electric Beard Of Doom for Episode 104, and hopefully corrupted many new listeners.

 “Whatever” invites us to share a sludgeoned ride of dark and doomed indifference smothering a plea of masked desperation.
 Baker and Cummings trade chilling full-force screams near the close, while Larson virtually destroys his kit throughout.
 It’s brilliantly executed, yet comes out as natural as ocean waves.